wooliesx-recruitment/dotnet-api-techchallenge/README.md

 ## Problem domain

-This is designed to demostrate practical skills around building and hosting Web APIs.
+This is designed to demonstrate practical skills around building and hosting Web APIs.

 There are multiple endpoints in the API which solves different challenges.